 We prepare our condensed consolidated statement of cash flows using the indirect method.
-Under this method, we reconcile net income (loss) to cash flows from operating activities by adjusting net (loss) income for those items that impact net income (loss) but may not result in actual cash receipts or payments during the period.
+Under this method, we reconcile net (loss) income to cash flows from operating activities by adjusting net (loss) income for those items that impact net income (loss) but may not result in actual cash receipts or payments during the period.
 These reconciling items include but are not limited to stock-based compensation, loss on the extinguishment of the Term Loan, deferred income taxes, non-cash interest expense and changes in the fair value of our warrant liability, gains and losses from various transactions and changes in the condensed consolidated balance sheet for working capital from the beginning to the end of the period.

-Net cash used in operating activities for the six months ended June 30, 2020 and 2019 was \$5.8 million and \$4.3 million, respectively.
-For the six months ended June 30, 2020, net cash usage was primarily related to customary operating activities.
-For the six months ended June 30, 2019, we incurred \$5.7 million of cash interest expense on the Term Loan and used approximately \$1.8 million in support of ordinary course working capital (accounts receivable, accounts payable, prepaids, among other items).
+Net cash provided by operations for the three months ended March 31, 2020 and 2019 was \$3.3 million and less than \$0.1 million, respectively.
+For the three months ended March 31, 2020, we incurred \$2.1 million of cash interest expense on the Term Loan, and used approximately \$3.2 million in support of ordinary course working capital (accounts receivable, accounts payable, prepaids, among other items).
 Additionally, cash was used for customary operating activities.
-These cash uses were partially offset by the receipt of approximately \$7.1 million from BARDA for product delivery.
+These cash uses were partially offset by the receipt of approximately \$11.2 million from BARDA in connection with the procurement of raw materials for the manufacture of at least 363,070 courses of oral TPOXX®.
+For the three months ended March 31, 2019, we received approximately \$7.1 million from BARDA for product delivery.
+This receipt was largely offset by net operating costs and approximately \$2.8 million of cash interest expense on the Term Loan.